 Maybe best of all, these air fryer potatoes are made with just three simple ingredients, so you won’t need to make an extra trip to the store.

-Air Fryer Cooking
+About Air Fryer Cooking

 And did I mention how crispy the potatoes get?
 The air fryer cooks using convection, which allows you to get wonderfully crispy wedges on the outside, while cooking the insides to fluffy tender goodness, without using much oil.